![]() |

 to a database.

 This option is never essential, since vacuumdb will automatically prompt for a password if the server demands password authentication.
 However, vacuumdb will waste a connection attempt finding out that the server wants a password.
-In some cases it is worth typing -W to avoid the extra connection attempt. --maintenance-db=dbname Specifies the name of the database to connect to to
+In some cases it is worth typing -W to avoid the extra connection attempt. --maintenance-db=dbname When the -a/--all is used, connect to this

 PG_COLOR Specifies whether to use color in diagnostic messages.